Welcome To Protecting Earhart's 'Irene-Amelia.com'

 |Depicts Earhart & Noonan and their plane's retrieval by Japan's military near Mili Atoll

-Mili Atoll by Japan's Imperial Navy in early July of 1937.
+rescue at Mili Atoll by Japan's Imperial Navy in early July of 1937.
 The Koshu had been consistently described by a variety of Marshall Islands residents from the World War Two

 era on, to have been the boat that picked-up Amelia Earhart, Fred Noonan, and Amelia's Lockheed Electra after the fliers